Updated January 5, 2021

 REOPENING GUIDELINES, BEST PRACTICES & CHECKLIST

 State leaders worked with Byron Marlow, Professor of Hospitality Management at WSU, to put together a comprehensive list of guidelines and suggested best practices for wineries.
-These best practices do still apply if you are continuing with outdoor service.
+These best practices apply for both indoor and outdoor service.

 Governor's COVID-19 Requirements